 This post contains some of the material we are presenting at our ASUG Chapter Group appearances this year on S/4 HANA.
-If you want to learn more, be sure to read our ASUG schedule here and follow us on Twitter for further information.
+Follow us on Twitter for further information.

 We recently discussed the threat of enterprise disruption and how it can keep companies from moving ahead into S/4 HANA.
 A related barrier is the perceived lack of ROI associated with modernization.
 Without a clear sense of return, a migration effort can stall in its tracks.
 Let’s look at the second of our list of issues and what you can do to counter it.